Madison Nguyen: 2016 State Assembly campaign

 In April 2015, Madison Nguyen announced her intention to run for California State Assembly District 27, an open seat being vacated by term-limited Nora Campos.[circular reference] The primary election was in June 2016, followed by a November general election, which coincided with the next presidential contest.
 Nguyen began rolling out her campaign platform soon after her announcement.
 Her first significant proposal was to support a new University of California campus, and to locate it in San Jose.
 Her first notable endorsement came from San Jose Mayor Sam Liccardo.
 Other declared candidates included San Jose City Councillor Ash Kalra, Santa Clara County Board of Education Trustee Darcie Green, activist Cong Do, and Republican Van Le.

 Madison won a decisive victory in the primary, with more than 11,000 more votes than her closest competitor.

 Originally predicted to easily win the general election over Ash Kalra, she ultimately lost in an upset, in part after Kalra managed to run effective mailers focusing on police shortages in San Jose.

+2024 Board of Supervisors Campaign

+In May 2023, Madison Nguyen announced her intention to run for the Santa Clara County Board of Supervisors District 2 seat, an open seat being vacated by term-limited Cindy Chavez.
+Her stated priorities for the Board of Supervisors included affordable housing, homelessness and public safety.

+Nguyen placed second in the March 2024 primary behind Betty Duong, former chief of staff of supervisor Cindy Chavez.
+Either candidate would be Santa Clara County's first-ever Vietnamese supervisor.
+In November 2024, Nguyen lost the general election to Betty Duong.

 Subsequent career

 In February 2017, Nguyen became executive director for the nonprofit Hunger at Home.

-Nguyen served as the executive vice president of the Silicon Valley Organization from January 15, 2018, to 2021.
+Nguyen currently is Vice President at PRxDigital, focusing on the tech sector and local municipalities.